Please note: for the specialisation TWM, other guidelines apply.

 Completing an internship is very different from completing courses.
 You will have to make arrangements for your internship yourself.
 Based on your personal preferences you will have to make choices.
 These choices may be new for you and in this section we provide information that might be helpful.

 When you are considering a certain internship, you write a letter of application to a staff member of the department.
+This letter is also an assignment of the master’s portfolio.
 Sometimes somebody is specified as the contact of the department.
-This may be the head of department or one of the scientific staff members.
+This may be the professor or one of the scientific staff members.
 Please do not hesitate to contact them.
-These people will not feel bothered by you; on the contrary, they will be flattered that you are interested in their research!
-They are specialists in their field and qualified to inform you about the possibilities at their own department or more broadly within their specialism.
+These people will not feel bothered by you; on the contrary, they will be flattered that you are interested in their field!
+They are specialists in their field and qualified to inform you about the future possibilities within their specialism.

-Once you have chosen a certain internship, please register for your internship as explained in the document “registration procedure” and make the adequate arrangements with your future first evaluator and daily supervisor (when applicable).
+Once you have chosen a certain internship, make the adequate arrangements with your future supervisor.
 Discuss all the aspects of importance for your internship.
-The document “preliminaries” will be helpful in this discussion.
+The section “preliminaries” will be helpful in the discussion.
+When you and your supervisor conclude that it is a “go”, please register for your internship as explained in the procedure section of this prospectus.

-Grading is done digitally.
-The “evaluation forms” are also available in a printable version that can be used to see what you will be evaluated on.
-Please note, that you need a second evaluator, who will grade your report, too.
-You can ask any examiner authorized by the Examination Board of Biosciences.
+Grading is done digitally using a lime-survey.
+The forms are also available in a printable version that can be used to get an idea of what you will be evaluated on.
+You can also use them to complete the self-assessment assignment in the Master Portfolio.
+Please note, that you need a second supervisor.
+He or she will read your report and grade your internship too.
+You can ask any staff member in the field of Biology to be your second supervisor.